sous-chefs/nginx/README.md

 - `template` - (optional) Path to the source for the `template` resource.
 - `variables` - (optional) Variables to be used with the `template` resource

+### nginx_cleanup_runit

+A simple resource to remove existing runit based nginx service installations.
+This is used in the default nginx recipe to stop runit based nginx services and cleanup runit service configs before setting up nginx under the system's own init system.

+### Actions

+- `cleanup` - Stop runit based nginx and remove runit configs (default)

 ## Usage

 This cookbook provides three distinct installation methods, all of which are controlled via attributes and executed using the chef_nginx::default recipe.